A Unified Scheme of Central Symmetric Shape-Invariant Potentials: SUSY-QM for 3-Dimensions in Central Symmetry

-indicates $E_{0\ell}$ (the ground state energy) and $V(r)$ (the central potential).
-The Eq.
-(1) implies the potential $V_{1}(r,\ell)$ possess zero ground state energy $E^{(1)}_{0\ell}=0$ due to unbroken SUSY.
-According to SUSY-QM, by definition the superpotential as logarithmic derivative of corresponding ground state wave function as,
+includes the GS energy $E_{0\ell}$ and the CP, $V(r)$.
+Equation (1) implies that the potential $V_{1}(r,\ell)$ has a GS energy of zero, denoted as $E^{(1)}_{0\ell}=0$.
+This condition is a crucial requirement for unbroken SUSY.
+According to SUSY-QM, the superpotential is defined as the logarithmic derivative of the GS wave function,

-the Schr\"{o}dinger equation reduces to the non-linear Riccati equation.
-The potential $V_{1}$ and it's SUSY partner (superpartner) potential $V_{2}$ satisfy following relations,
+The SE reduces to the nonlinear Riccati equation (RE).
+In light of this, the potentials $V_{1}$ and its superpartner $V_{2}$ satisfy the following relations,